 Banner continues to be tormented by dreams of losing control of the Hulk.
 They even hit him while he's daydreaming in the shower.

 This issue attempts to deal with an interesting ethical subject, but it's handled poorly.
-Banner is supposed to be a scientist, and i don't know of any scientist except the evil, mad kind who would make perform the first test of a dangerous new method (using the radiation that turned him into the Hulk!) on a suburban family's dog.
+Banner is supposed to be a scientist, and i don't know of any scientist except the evil, mad kind who would perform the first test of a dangerous new method (using the radiation that turned him into the Hulk!) on a suburban family's dog.